OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### H1- Public Information Campaigns

 - Evidence for the beginning of a coordinated campaign includes a website being launched, an official announcement or press release of a campaign, or government and health department social media announcements of a campaign.
 - There have been very few cases where we record the end of a public information campaign.
-These are rarely announced officially, but evidence for the end of a campaign can be seen through a very out of date web page and a lack of any COVID-related communications, policies, or announcements from the government..
+These are rarely announced officially, but evidence for the end of a campaign can be seen through a very out of date web page and a lack of any COVID-related communications, policies, or announcements from the government.
 The context of the broader policy environment should corroborate the idea that the government has stopped communicating about COVID-19 to citizens.
 A detailed note with evidence will be included to explain this.

 ### H2 - Testing Policy

+- While government policies are recorded, capacity issues affect implementation.
+This therefore requires judgment, about how aspirational a policy is versus how practical it is to see if it is able to meet its propositions.
+We will sometimes record a lower code than the official announced policy, but will provide sources that demonstrate that there is not capacity on the ground to meet this testing policy.
+- This indicator does not have a binary flag variable to reflect geographic variation in policies.
+Therefore,  the level of policy that applies everywhere across the jurisdiction is recorded - the highest common value of policy nationwide or statewide.
+We do not record any policies of a higher value that are only available in limited areas. *For example* if there is not testing available to anyone symptomatic across the whole country or state, but only in certain areas, this would not be reported as a 2 as this does not apply generally.
+Therefore the highest common value nationwide or statewide is a 1, and this is what we record.
 - In some countries, most testing is coordinated by private companies, with little oversight or coordination from the government (eg in the USA).
 In this cases, we report as follows:
     - When the state/nation is clearly putting resources towards making testing available, we record this as a 1 (only symptomatic and eligible)
     - If the government implements a statewide/nationwide plan to fund and procure local testing facilities, with the intention of widespread public accessibility, we report a - 2 (all symptomatic eligible)